hackerman9375/geode-ios-launcher-custom-bundle-id/INSTALL.md

 3. It is recommended to follow the guide on an iOS device, as you will need to upload the pairing file to get the wireguard config.
 4. After installing the shortcut, launch the **Geode** app again.
 5. Tap the **Launch** button in the Geode app.
-6. Exit the Geode app.
+6. Exit the Geode app. (https://support.apple.com/en-us/109359 if you don't know how to exit an app)
 7. Open the **JitStreamer EB** Shortcut
 8. Tap **Geode** when the shortcut asks "Which one?"
 9. Geode should launch in Geometry Dash!